lasseufpa/5gm-lidar/README.md

 ```
 Note that if you download the Blensor files they should be inside a folder in their zips, you must run lnScans.py
 to create a symbolic link of these files inside the inSite folder using lnScans.py script

 ```
-5gm-lidar>python lnScans.py insitefolder allscansfolder
+5gm-lidar>python lnScans.py insitefolder AllBlensorScansFolder
 ```

-Now the obstacles matrices can be created using the md\_readPCD.py script.
+Now the obstacles matrices can be created using the `readPCD.py` script.
 Note that this scripts utilizes python2 instead of python3

 ```
 #You must choose the start and end episodes